chibicitiberiu/chord-notepad/README.md

 # Chord Notepad

-A text editor for songwriters.
-Write chord symbols above your lyrics, the way you'd jot a song on the back of an envelope, and Chord Notepad detects them, highlights them, and plays them back, voiced the way a real musician would on piano or guitar.
+A text editor for chord notation.
+Write chord symbols above your lyrics and Chord Notepad detects them, highlights them, and plays them back, voiced the way a real musician would on piano or guitar.
 The sound is real MIDI synthesis through FluidSynth.

 **[Watch the demo](https://youtu.be/1Pf2bl4FVAc)** · **[Read how it was built](https://tibich.com/blog/chord-notepad-release/)**